 Are we all living in an information bubble that can burst out anytime without warning?
-Is our private data as secure as we’re expecting it to?
+Is our private data as secure as we’re expecting it to be?
 And what the big tech companies can do for ensuring their users’ privacy?
 These are just a few questions that pop into the head while we’re thinking about data storage.

 Why this issue is so important in 2021?
 The answer is hidden in the interrelation between cloud computing and global trends changing its nature, tools, and customers’ needs.
 That’s why cloud tech should inevitably reflect all these transformations to live up to the businesses’ and end users’ demands.
 Among the companies who take the lead in the cloud computing market, Amazon AWS, Microsoft Azure, Google Cloud, IMB Cloud, and Alibaba Cloud should be named first.
 And as for the country’s dominance in the sphere, China, the UK, Japan, and Germany are the ones that solidly invest in cloud services within the last 3 years.
 But, whoever calls the shots in the industry, their progress affects all of us.
 So, not to be ambushed, let’s define the key 5 future tendencies that will seep into the cloud tech soil on a global scale!